 Shortly after retiring from the game, Dykstra initially made some smart money moves.
 Dykstra owned a series of successful car washes in Southern California, a private jet charter service and was lauded by Mad Money’s Jim Cramer for some wise stock market predictions.
 At one point, Dykstra tried his hand at becoming a financial guru to other athletes, with plans to start an exclusive “Players Club” for fellow MLBers looking for money coaching.

 But it doesn’t end there.
-To add insult to further injury, Dykstra was found guilty this year of several felonies.
-Convicted on several charges, including money laundering and even defrauding his own bankruptcy proceedings(!), Nails will be sleeping on a hard bed of nails when he’s sentenced in December.
-His financial illiteracy faces him, according to reports, up to 20 years in prison.
+To add insult to further injury, Dykstra was found guilty last year of several felonies.
+Convicted on several charges, including money laundering and even defrauding his own bankruptcy proceedings.

 1. The Los Angeles Dodgers

 It’s bad enough when a player or two hits the financial skids and squanders whatever fortunes his athletic prowess handed him.
 But what happens when an entire team goes bankrupt?

 When the Los Angeles Dodgers couldn’t dodge a Chapter 11 situation, it couldn’t have been their enormous payroll or baseball salaries that forced them in the red, was it?
 (At $95.1 million in 2012, the team was only the 12th highest-paying MLB franchise.)
 Was it dwindling attendance and lack of ticket sales?
 Most pundits point to team owner Frank McCourt, who lobbied for a $150 billion bailout after claiming that another, billion-dollar TV deal fell through.
 (That, and McCourt’s divorce hearing interfered with the game.)